Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Current Approaches Do Not Extrapolate Efficiently

 \subsection{Background and Experimental Setup}

-A transformer language model receives a list of tokens and outputs a probability distribution representing its prediction for the next token.
-We call the input list the \textit{current input subsequence}, since typically the inputs to language models are subsequences from (much longer) training or evaluation sequences.
-During both training and perplexity evaluation (i.e., scoring a fixed sequence), many predictions can be calculated at once, using a ``causal mask'' that ensures each position's prediction is only influenced by tokens to its left.
-Let $L$ be the length of each input subsequence during training; it includes $L$ predictions which on average have access to $\frac{L+1}{2}$ tokens of (left) context.
-To explore the extrapolation abilities of a model, we are interested in cases where sequences of length $L_{\textit{valid}} > L$ are considered at evaluation time.
-In cases where $L$ is different during inference than what it was during training, we use \lt to refer to the length of subsequences used during training and we use \li to refer to the length of subsequences used at validation.
+A transformer LM receives a list of tokens and outputs a probability distribution representing its prediction for the next token.
+We call the input list the \textit{current input subsequence} since the inputs to language models are typically subsequences from (much longer) training or evaluation sequences.
+During both training and perplexity evaluation (i.e., scoring a fixed sequence), many predictions can be calculated at once; this is done using a ``causal mask'' that ensures each position's prediction is influenced only by tokens to its left.
+Let $L$ be the length of each input subsequence during training; it includes $L$ predictions, which on average have access to $\frac{L+1}{2}$ tokens of (left) context.
+To explore a model's extrapolation abilities, we are interested in cases where sequences of length $L_{\textit{valid}} > L$ are considered at evaluation time.
+When $L$ differs between inference and training, we use \lt to refer to the length of subsequences during training and \li to refer to their length at validation.

 \paragraph{Nonoverlapping Inference} To train on or evaluate a sequence longer than $L$ tokens, it is typical to segment the sequence into $L$-length subsequences and train on or evaluate them independently.
-Unless otherwise stated, we use nonoverlapping inference in reporting perplexity scores.
+Unless otherwise stated, we use nonoverlapping inference to report perplexity scores.

-\paragraph{Extrapolation during Inference} Formally, the functions that define a transformer layer are agnostic about the input length;\footnote{These include the embedding lookup, feedforward sublayer, and softmax layer that act independently on the vector inputs, and the attention sublayers whose parameters do not depend on the input length (and which must handle variable-length inputs, e.g., due to causal masking).
-We omit the details of the transformer architecture because they are orthogonal to our exploration.} they map from some arbitrary, unfixed number of input vectors to the same number of output vectors.
+\paragraph{Extrapolation During Inference} Formally, the functions that define a transformer layer are agnostic to input length;\footnote{These include the embedding lookup, feedforward sublayer, and softmax layer, which act independently on vector inputs, as well as the attention sublayers, whose parameters do not depend on input length (and which must handle variable-length inputs, e.g., due to causal masking). } they map from some arbitrary, unfixed number of input vectors to the same number of output vectors.
 When transformers are applied to data that is inherently sequential, like text, positional information is injected into the inputs in various ways.